Q&A: AEGIR-Marine talks seals and propulsion

 Q&A: AEGIR-Marine talks seals and propulsionWritten by Heather Ervin

-SPONSORED CONTENT: Molenvliet, Netherlands-based stern tube seal and propulsion system service specialist AEGIR-Marine recently sponsored Marine Log’s Ship Repair USA conference in New Orleans, La.
-To learn more about what the company offers the marine industry, we sat down with Kyle Ramqvist, area sales manager for the company’s Fort Lauderdale, Fla., headquarters.
+SPONSORED CONTENT: Wijk bij Duurstede, Netherlands-based stern tube seal and propulsion system service specialist AEGIR-Marine was a recent sponsor of Marine Log’s Ship Repair USA conference in New Orleans, La.
+To learn more about what the company offers the marine industry, we sat down with Kyle Ramqvist, area sales manager for the company’s Fort Lauderdale, Fla., U.S. headquarters.

 ML: First, can you give us a quick background on what AEGIR Marine does for the maritime industry?